Kxeta/hotmart_test/README.md

 The files are inside the folder "TESTE_FINAL"

-If you have downloaded this rep, you need to install some SW's:
+If you have downloaded this rep, you'll need to install some SW's:

  - RUBY
  - Ruby's gem COMPASS
  - Node.js
  - Grunt

-After installed these sw's, you need to run three commands, inside the folder "TESTE_FINAL":
+After installed these sw's, you'll need to run three commands, inside the folder "TESTE_FINAL":

  - npm install
  - bower install